 By the time I get out from my humanities class later that afternoon, the sky has darkened like usual.
 I am about to go back to the dorm, when I hear a beep from my phone.
 Looking down, I see a text from Janice asking to meet up at the café downtown.
 I smile and text her back, “Sure!
 Be there soon!”

 I then head over to my car and start the engine.

 I doesn’t take long and soon I am walking in through the doors of the café.
 I spot Abby and Janice sitting at a table up ahead, so I quickly walk over.

 “Hey guys!”
 I say flashing them a smile.
-I then frown.
+I then pause.
 Both Janice and Abby are looking back and forth between each other uncomfortably.
 I feel a bit confused.
 Was I missing something?
 Didn’t Janice text me to come?

 “Um, everything okay you guys?”
 I ask, as I take a seat beside Janice.

 “Because you two look a bit weird.”

 Janice glances at Abby.
 “Abby, you have the floor,” she says, and then she takes a bite of her muffin, sitting on a plate in front of her.

 I frown.
 “Abby, what is going on?
 You’re worrying me.
 Did something bad happen?”
 I then remember that there was an Alpha Annya frat party just this past weekend.
 Had something happened there?